MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/javascript.md

 ::: moniker range=">=azure-devops-2020"

-You can use Azure Pipelines to build your JavaScript apps without the need to set up any infrastructure of your own.
+You can use Azure Pipelines to build your JavaScript apps without having to set up any infrastructure of your own.
 You can use either Windows or Linux agents to run your builds.

 Update the following snippet in your `azure-pipelines.yml` file to select the appropriate image.